Our vision:

 The most common reasons for delayed review or approval are:

-Submitting the Building Clearance before the required septic tank pumping is done.
+Submitting the Building Clearance before the required septic tank pumping has been completed.